THE RISK OF FIGHTS INCREASES

-People who are drunk are more likely to fall victim to unprovoked violence than those who are sober, maybe because you aren’t as good at keeping an eye on things when you’re drunk.
+People who are drunk are more likely to fall victim to unprovoked violence than those who are sober, probably because you aren’t as good at keeping an eye on things when you’re drunk.
 If you were sober, you might avoid eye contact or take a different route if you encounter someone who wants to fight.
 When you’re drunk, your protective mechanisms may not work as well as they normally do.

 IT’S USUALLY BOYS